Atmospheric Methane Removal

 Methane Oxidizing Reactors research focuses on moving ambient air through engineered systems where methane is broken down.
 Current investigation spans a variety of reactor types using biological methods, ultraviolet light, and/or catalysts activated by heat.

-Surface Treatments research focuses on applying catalytic materials to exposed surfaces — buildings or infrastructure — that oxidize methane when air passes over them, often using light-activated reactions.
+Surface Coatings research focuses on applying catalytic materials to exposed surfaces — buildings or infrastructure — that oxidize methane when air passes over them, often using light-activated reactions.
 This approach relies on passive air contact rather than active air handling.

 The Experts